jedgentry/Parlay/parlay/docs/tutorials/case_study_serial_dc_motor_controller.rst

 specified by the hardware, so there's no need to make the user specify that.
-So, in ``SerialMotorControllerProtocol``, we also override the ``open`` class method and specify the baudrate to be 115200 baud, and the delimiter character to be ":raw-latex:`\r`", or carriage return.
+So, in ``SerialMotorControllerProtocol``, we also override the ``open`` class method and specify the baudrate to be 115200 baud, and the delimiter character to be "\\r", or carriage return.

 The ``broker`` argument of the ``__open__`` function is required.